Demi Lovato: 2019–2021: Acting return and Dancing with the Devil... the Art of Starting Over

 On May 11, 2019, Lovato revealed she had signed with a new manager, Scooter Braun.
 She shared that she "couldn't be happier, inspired and excited to begin this next chapter".
 In August 2019, it was revealed that Lovato would appear in Eurovision Song Contest: The Story of Fire Saga, a Netflix original film, directed by David Dobkin, based on the song competition of the same name.
 The film was ultimately released on June 26, 2020, and starred Will Ferrell and Rachel McAdams.
 This marked Lovato's first acting appearance since her guest role on Glee in 2013 and her first film role since Camp Rock 2: The Final Jam (2010).
 Later in the month, after teasing that she had been working on a new project, Lovato revealed her return to television with a recurring guest role in the final season of the NBC sitcom Will & Grace, where she played Will's surrogate.

 In January 2020, Lovato made her first musical appearance since her hiatus with a performance of single "Anyone" at the 62nd Annual Grammy Awards.
 The song, which was recorded four days prior to her 2018 drug overdose, was released on iTunes immediately after.
 On February 2, 2020, Lovato performed "The Star-Spangled Banner" at Super Bowl LIV.
 On March 6, Lovato released a new single titled "I Love Me".
 The release was supplemented by both a guest appearance and guest-host role on The Ellen DeGeneres Show.
 On April 16, she released a collaboration with Sam Smith titled "I'm Ready".
+Rolling Stone ranked this song at number 32 on its list of The 50 Most Inspirational LGBTQ Songs of All Time.
 A remix of "Lonely Hearts" by JoJo featuring Lovato was released on August 28, 2020.
 At the 2020 MTV Video Music Awards, Lovato received two nominations for her song "I Love Me", becoming the first artist in VMA history to receive a nomination every year for eight consecutive years.
 On September 10, Lovato released a collaboration with American DJ Marshmello, titled "OK Not to Be OK", in partnership with the Hope For The Day suicide prevention movement.
 On September 30, 2020, Lovato released "Still Have Me" via Twitter; the song was later released on digital platforms.
 On October 14, she released a political ballad titled "Commander in Chief", ahead of the 2020 presidential election.
 She hosted the 46th People's Choice Awards on November 15, 2020.
 On November 20, she featured on American rapper Jeezy's song "My Reputation" from his album The Recession 2.
 On December 4, Lovato featured on a remix of the song "Monsters" by rock band All Time Low, alongside Blackbear.